InnoboticsSRL/InnoboticsSRL.github.io/_sources/pages/ros2/pkgs/ibt_ros2_driver/ibt_ros2_driver.md.txt

 The controller supports various types of movement:
 - **Joint Movement**: Movement is executed by specifying a list of coordinates in joint space.
 - **Point-To-Point (P2P) Movement**: The tool at the end of the arm reaches a specific position in Cartesian space.
-- **Circular Movement**: The arm’s tool executes a circular movement in space.
 - **Linear Movement**: The tool moves along a linear trajectory between two points in space.

 5) **Changing the dout state state**